 The Porters Creek Trail trail starts out on a wide gravel path.
 This is the easiest part of the hike.
 Yes, you’ll be climbing but the first mile is the easiest of the climb.
 We kept a really good pace through the first mile and a half and were shocked at how easy it felt.
 But make no mistake, you’re still climbing uphill.

 After about two miles, you’ll hit Fern Branches Waterfall.
 As silly as it sounds, it can be easy to miss.
-As in, my group started this hike with the intention of visiting the waterfall (but then continuing on since we couldn’t do our first hike of the day).
+So easy to miss that my group started this hike with the intention of visiting the waterfall (but then continuing on since we couldn’t do our first hike of the day).
 All five of us walked right past the waterfall, completely oblivious to the fact it was even there.
-We only noticed it on our return because two of us had gotten ahead of the rest of the group.
+Thankfully, on the way back, we found what we came out here to see.

 Beyond the waterfall, the hike meanders up for another two miles until you reach Peak #31.
 Admittedly, the end destination isn’t anything too special.
 However, I did enjoy the fact that we had the trail almost entirely to ourselves.
 As we climbed, we heard the Porters Creek flowing down below us and we even got a few peaks through the trees.